 Tambopata National Reserve

-From Cusco you can fly to Puerto Maldonaldo which is the gateway to Tambopata National Reserve.
+To continue your birding Peru tour, from Cusco you can fly to Puerto Maldonaldo which is the gateway to Tambopata National Reserve.
 This amazing park is in the southern Amazon basin where, apart from Howler Monkeys and many other species of primates, Capybaras, Jaguars, Agoutis and a multitude of birds, you can find more than 1,200 different types of butterfly.

 Tambopata boasts a 35-metre high canopy tower that takes you to level with the birds that inhabit the upper reaches of the tall trees.
 It’s also possible to take a night walk in the Amazon jungle, which brings you closer to creatures that are too shy during daylight.